 If you notice warmth, swelling, and pain around foot joints, you may be one of the eight million American adults who suffer from gout.
 It's often most obvious around your big toe, but it can appear nearly anywhere in your foot.
 There's no reason to suffer from gout symptoms when you don't have to.
-Innjea Park, DPM offers expert podiatry care in the Grand Central, Financial District, Brooklyn, and Staten Island areas of New York.
+Innjea Park, DPM offers expert podiatry care in the Murray Hill, Midtown East, Financial District, and Staten Island areas of New York.
 Book online or call to get gout relief now.

 Gout is a kind of arthritis that may develop if you have excessive uric acid in your blood.
 The uric acid can crystallize within your joints, turning into ultra-sharp tiny needles that can cause intense pain and other symptoms.
 Although gout can develop in any joint, it usually occurs in your main big toe joint.